CevenJKnowles/CevenJKnowles/README.md

 architecture with 26 Architecture Decision Records, bounded execution enforcement (hard limits on audit and revision passes), recursive content-safety logging, steward supervision mode, a multi-provider adapter layer, and an architectural invariant test suite that grows with each design decision.
-Nine complete phases.
+Ten complete phases.
+Phase 11 in planning.
-Latest stable: v0.9.0.
+Latest stable: v1.0.0.
 MIT licence.

 ---